marcinjahn/technology-notebook/src/docs/computers/tpm/overview.md

 with an HMAC key nd you need to use fingerprint reader).
 TPM 2.0 can do anything that TPM 1.2 can do.

-## PCR

-A TPM register holding a hash value.
-It is used during PC boot to store hashes of measurements of various boot stages.
-We can create keys in TPM and specify that they can only be read if PCR is in a given state (_sealing_), or in a state approved by some authority (new in 2.0).
-For example, an organization could issue an update of BIOS to company's PCs.
-New version of BIOs will change values in PCRs.
-However, the organization knows which values these will be and it can provide new signatures.

 ## SDKs

 There are many ways to access TPM.
 Some are specific to 1.2 or 2.0, some are